-Ellen Lloyd – AncientPages.com - One of the strangest and most controversial archaeological sites in North America is the Calico Early Man site.
-It is located midway between Los Angeles and Las Vegas and, more exactly, just outside the town of Barstow in San Bernardino County in the central Mojave Desert of southern California.
+Ellen Lloyd – AncientPages.com - One of North America's strangest and most controversial archaeological sites is the Calico Early Man. site.
+It is located midway between Los Angeles and Las Vegas and, more precisely, just outside Barstow's town in San Bernardino County in the central Mojave Desert of southern California.

-Is the Calico Early Man site one of the most overlooked and important ancient sites in North America?
+Is the Calico Early Man site one of North America's most overlooked ancient sites?

 In 1942, amateur archaeologists discovered what they believed to be primitive stone tools in this area, but were the "tools" made by humans or through typical geological processes?